unsol/design/eth_interface.md

 Further more we define the following caps on the environmental variables

-* codesize is capped to 2^64 bytes
+* `codesize` is capped to a 64 bit integer
-* calldata size is capped to 2^64 bytes
+* `calldata` size is capped to 64 bits
-* balances are stored an 128 little endian unsigned integer
+* `balances` are repesented as a 128 bit little endian unsigned integer
-* gasPrice is capped to 2^64 (2^53 in prototype)
+* `gasPrice` is repesented as a 64 bit little endian unsigned integer
-* gas is capped to 2^64
+* `gas`      is repesented as a 64 bit little endian unsigned integer

 # API